-The University Library and the Cal Poly Pomona Foundation, Inc. is sponsoring the second annual Library Research Award.
+The University Library and the Cal Poly Pomona Foundation, Inc. is sponsoring the third annual Library Research Award.
 The contest recognizes excellence and creativity in the use of Cal Poly Pomona University Library resources, collections, and services.
 The contest is open to all currently enrolled undergraduate and graduate students.
 Bronco gift cards will be awarded in the following categories:

 Best Undergraduate Student Project: $200